icemtel/stokes/mesh/README.md

 ## mesh.plot

-There are different ways to visualize 3D objects in Python: `matplotlib`, `mayavi`, `trimesh`.
+There are different ways to visualize 3D objects in Python: `matplotlib`, `mayavi`, `trimesh`, `vedo`.
 - Therefore there are several python files for each of these methods.
+- Recommended way: `vedo` or `trimesh`.
 - examples in `mesh.plot.example`

+### `vedo`
+- `vedo` is built on top of `trimesh`, therefore they work in a similar way.
+- `vedo` has more features; can plot frame axes, arrows, etc.

+#### Installation
+I already had `vtk` and `trimesh` installed, so `conda install -c conda-forge vedo` was enough to install.

 ### `trimesh`
 Feature-rich library to work with triangular meshes.
+- Visualization of meshes is only one application.
+- Can possibly use it to work with the meshes, e.g.,
     - combine meshes
     - check orientaiton of triangles
-- visualzie meshes
     - subdivide meshes

 #### Installation
 https://github.com/mikedh/trimesh/